-Meaning: The World represents the ending of a cycle to prepare for a new, repeating journey for the Fool (us).
-The World, as an archetype, is the twenty-first encounter for the Fool, showing us that life is constantly changing and we are meant to build on our experiences.
+Meaning: The World represents the ending of a cycle to prepare for a new, repeating journey for the Fool (us.)
+The World, as an archetype, is the twenty-first encounter for the Fool, showing us that life is constantly changing, and we are meant to build on our experiences.
 In this ending is another beginning.
 Symbolism: A semi-nude woman dances in the middle of a garland of vines, having reached the end of a process.
 The heads of the beasts and the face of the woman represent the four fixed signs of the Zodiac: the bull for Taurus, the lion for Leo, the eagle for Scorpio, and the woman for Aquarius.
-These fixed signs symbolize the stability needed for new disruptions to begin, ushered in by the return of the Fool (the 0 card).
+These fixed signs symbolize the stability needed for new disruptions to begin, ushered in by the return of the Fool (the zero card).
 Upright: fulfillment, completion, conclusion, the sum of your efforts, and success Reversed: stagnation, failure, and final obstacle The Minor Arcana The Suit of Wands The Suit of Wands is associated with the element of fire, representing passion, energy, willpower, and strength.
 The cards of this suit provide archetypes of human actions and reactions.
 The Fool takes his or her journey through this suit to make choices, seek adventure, and deal with challenges.
 Ace Meaning: You need to be inspired or excited; something or someone needs your spark.
 Symbolism: A divine being holds a single staff over the valley as a symbol of new energy for the land.
-Upright: inspiration and spark Reversed: lacking energy and hinderance.
+Upright: inspiration and spark Reversed: lacking energy, and hinderance.

 Two

 Meaning: You need to choose a direction and take steps to move forward.

 Symbolism: A man ready to set out on his journey holds a globe in one hand and staff in the other, representing new possibilities.
-The staff beside him represents what he has already accomplished and the floral cross is his symbol of wealth and success.
+The staff beside him represents his accomplishments.

-Upright: determination and confidence
+Upright: determination, and confidence

-Reversed: fear and indecision
+Reversed: fear, and indecision

 Three

-Meaning: The path is clear and you need to invest your time and energy to succeed.
+Meaning: The path is clear; you need to invest your time and energy to succeed.

 Symbolism: The man holds one staff, while two staffs are behind him.
-He has a destination charted and is ready to embark on his adventure
+He has a destination charted and is ready to embark on his adventure.

 Upright: adventure and optimism

 Reversed: delays and broken promises

 Four Meaning: Gather friends and family around you and celebrate together.
 Symbolism: Two figures approach the four staffs to celebrate an important day or major accomplishment.
-The roses and grapes in the garland around the staffs show abundance, good health, and the richness of the land.
 Upright: celebration and socializing Reversed: unfinished work, and no time to celebrate

 Five

 Meaning: Conflict and competition are necessary to keep moving forward.

-Symbolism: A group of young men challenge one another, using competition and conflict as the way to determine their strength and choose their leader.
+Symbolism: A group of young men challenges one another, using competition and conflict as the way to determine their strength, as well as who their leader should be.

 Upright: conflict or competition

 Reversed: poor leadership and trouble-making

 Six

 Meaning: Victory and success are yours; be sure you act with dignity.

 Symbolism: A successful leader makes his return from battle; his staff has a garland of victory at the top and he wears a garland crown.

-Upright: victory and desires fulfilled
+Upright: victory, and desires fulfilled

-Reversed: public humiliation and failure
+Reversed: public humiliation, and failure

 Seven

 Meaning: You are right; hold your ground.
 Any lack of integrity will be your downfall.

 Symbolism: A warrior defends the land, using valor to hold off those attacking him.
 He can succeed because he holds the higher ground.

 Upright: courage and valor

-Reversed: treachery and lack of conviction
+Reversed: treachery, and lack of conviction

 Eight

 Meaning: Be focused and intense; let nothing distract you from your goal.

-Symbolism: Eight staffs point in the same direction, representing clarity of intent and the focus needed to bring creative ideas down to earth.
+Symbolism: Eight staffs point in the same direction, representing clarity of intent and the focus needed to bring creative ideas "down to earth."

 Upright: intensity and drive

 Reversed: frustration and confusion